dhuppenkothen/machine-learning-tutorial/_episodes/08_logisticregression.md

 > ## Plot Your Features
 >
 > Plotting different features against one another can help you learn about which features might improve your classification,
 > and which ones won't.
-A useful visualization for this purpose is called a [_scatterplot matrix_](scatter) (also called a pair plot or a
+A useful visualization for this purpose is called a [_scatterplot matrix_](scatter) (also called a pairs plot or a
 > corner plot).
 >
 {: .callout}